 With knowledge of the practical and creative processes involved in a professional design and publishing environment, you’ll have everything you need to get a head start in the global and multidisciplinary publishing world of the future.

 There are no examinations on this course, as you will be assessed through a portfolio of creative work and essays.

 In addition to the University's standard entry requirements, you should have:

-- a minimum of grades BBC, one of which from a relevant subject area in the arts, humanities and social sciences (or a minimum of 112 UCAS points from an equivalent Level 3 qualification in relevant art and design subject) plus portfolio review
+- a minimum of grades BBC in three A levels, one of which from a relevant subject area in the arts, humanities and social sciences (or a minimum of 112 UCAS points from an equivalent Level 3 qualification in a relevant art and design subject)